jesimone57/movieproject/README.md

 ```

 As a movie lover and as fan of cinema I would like a json dataset of a minimum of 53 unique elements
-for the most popular, iconic, celebrated and award-winning movies for that year.
+for the most popular, iconic, celebrated or award-winning movies for that year.
 Movies for inclusion should have a minimum IMDB rating of 6.5 and include all movies with
 IMDB rating of 7.5 or above.
 Use the above data structure as a sample of the type of data to return.